 Course Load and Time to Completion

-Full-time Foundation students enroll in two to four courses per semester and summer term (May-August), totaling two years.
-Part-time Foundation students enroll in one to three courses per semester and summer term (May-August), totaling four years.
+Full-time Foundation students enroll in two to four courses per semester and summer 1 term (May-June), totaling two years.
+Part-time Foundation students enroll in one to three courses per semester and summer 1 term (May-June), totaling four years.
 Advanced Standing students enroll full-time, totaling thirteen months.
 All students must complete the MSW degree in no more than 4 years following matriculation.

 MSW courses range from 2 to 4 credits.
 Foundation Multicultural Clinical Practice (MCCP) students complete 63 credits; Foundation Multicultural Macro Practice (MCMP) students complete 62 credits.
 Advanced Standing Multicultural Clinical Practice (MCCP) students complete 43 credits; Advanced Standing Multicultural Macro Practice (MCMP) students complete 42 credits.